Abhyankar-Moh Semigroups for arbitrary hypersurfaces

-In 1948, Cahit Arf \cite{Arf} had already introduced a semigroup similar to the one in (\ref{Semigrupo Curva Plana}), defined for spaces of any dimension.
-Du Val \cite{Duval} discussed Cahit’s semigroup results, providing an alternative interpretation.
-A more recent discussion on the study of semigroups in spaces of any dimension can be found in \cite{Patrick2004}.
+In 1948, C. Arf \cite{Arf} had already introduced a semigroup similar to the one in (\ref{Semigrupo Curva Plana}).
+P. Du Val \cite{Duval} discussed Arf's semigroup results, providing an alternative interpretation.
+A more recent discussion on the study of semigroups on hypersurfaces can be found in \cite{Patrick2004}.

 As a consequence of (\ref{factorizacion curva}), the semigroup $\Gamma$ does not depend on the chosen root of $f$ and it makes sense to say that $\Gamma$ is the {\bf value semigroup of the plane curve defined by $f$}.